Encouraging Behavior Change

 Improving Condom Use Among Young People is Essential

+The right to effective comprehensive sexuality education is upheld in the Convention on the Rights of the Child (UNESCO, 2013).
 School-based comprehensive sex education programs are effective ways to reach a large number of (but not all) young people.
-Despite the fears of some community leaders and parents that sex education will encourage young people to engage in sex, available evidence indicates that sex education can delay sexual debut, and can increase condom or contraceptive use by sexually active adolescents (UNESCO, 2009a; Mavedzenge et al., 2010a; Kirby, 2001; Coyle et al., 1999; Hubbard et al., 1998, cited in Satcher, 2001; Grunseit, 1997).
-Achieving behavior change is difficult and many interventions achieve only moderate, if statistically significant, results that include behavior change.
-In reviewing evidence related to sex education and HIV education, it is important to remember that most studies do not have sufficient information on the details of the intervention, the strength with which the intervention was implemented or even more importantly, how awareness of gender norms, condom negotiation skills and other critical elements were included.
-The evidence on sex education seems to suggest, however, that such education, given to young people before they initiate sex, and that focuses on a number of key elements, can have positive outcomes.
+Despite the fears of some community leaders and parents that sex education will encourage young people to engage in sex, evidence shows that sex education can delay sexual debut, and can increase condom or contraceptive use by sexually active adolescents (UNESCO, 2009a; Mavedzenge et al., 2010a; Kirby, 2001; Coyle et al., 1999; Hubbard et al., 1998, cited in Satcher, 2001; Grunseit, 1997).
+Sex education programs that address gender and power in sexuality are more effective in preventing HIV acquisition than those that do not (Haberland, 2015).
+Achieving behavior change is difficult and many interventions achieve only moderate, if statistically significant, resultsthat include behavior change.

 A review from UNESCO of studies of 87 sex education studies, including 29 in developing countries, found a number of positive outcomes: delayed initiation of sexual intercourse, decreased number of sexual partners, increased use of condoms and decreased sexual risk taking.
 Not every intervention resulted in a decreased risk of HIV acquisition.
 However, no studies showed hastened initiation of sex, no studies showed an increased number of sexual partners, and no studies showed decreased use of condoms.
 Only one study of the 29 showed increased sexual risk taking, with the remainder of studies showing no harmful effects of sex education (UNESCO, 2009a).

-One community randomized trial in rural Tanzania found a significant impact on knowledge and reported attitudes and behavioral outcomes but had no consistent biological outcome as measured by seroconversion to HIV-positive over the three year period (Ross et al., 2007a) and again for a longer period of time between 1999 and 2008 and again during follow-up nine years after program initiation (Doyle et al., 2010a; Mema Kwa Vijana, 2008a; Mema Kwa Vijana, 2008b).
-Some have argued that this means "we do not know yet about how to deliver effective HIV prevention through schools" (Jewkes, 2010b: 2; Harrison et al., 2010).
+One community randomized trial in rural Tanzania found a significant impact on knowledge and reported attitudes and behavioral outcomes but had no consistent biological outcome as measured by seroconversion to HIV-positive over the three year period (Ross et al., 2007a) and again for a longer period of time between 1999 and 2008 and again during follow-up nine years after program initiation (Doyle et al., 2010a; MEMA Kwa Vijana, 2008a and b).
+Biological outcomes were not sustained due to a lack of attention to gender norms (Wight et al., 2012).
 Yet a review of studies that included comprehensive sex and HIV education programs in developing and developed countries found that two-thirds of the studies reported that adolescents who received sex education were significantly more likely than those who did not receive the intervention to have better knowledge and to engage in protective behaviors (Kirby et al., 2007a).

 Effective Sex and HIV Education Programs Have Key Characteristics

-The evidence shows that key characteristics of effective sex education programs involve experts in research on human sexuality; assess the reproductive health needs and behaviors of those young people who get the education programs; specify health goals, types of behavior affecting these goals, the risk and protective factors affecting the types of behavior, and activities that change the risk and protective factors; design activities that are sensitive to community values and consistent with available resources; pilot test the program and obtain on-going feedback; focus on clear goals of prevention HIV; address situations that might lead to unwanted or unprotected intercourse and how to avoid these and how to get out of them; focus on knowledge, values, norms, attitudes and skills; employ participatory teaching methods; provide scientifically accurate information about the risk of unprotected sexual intercourse and the effectiveness of different methods of protection; address perceptions of risk; address personal values and norms; address peer norms; and address skills and self-efficacy (UNESCO, 2009b).
-In addition, discussion of gender norms that can put both male and female adolescents at risk is also critical to successful efforts (Pulerwitz et al., 2006; Barker et al., 2010b; Peacock, 2009).
+The evidence shows that key characteristics of effective sex education programs involve experts in research on human sexuality; assess the reproductive health needs and behaviors of those young people who get the education programs; specify health goals, types of behavior affecting these goals, the risk and protective factors affecting the types of behavior, and activities that change the risk and protective factors; design activities that are sensitive to community values and consistent with available resources; pilot test the program and obtain on-going feedback; focus on clear goals of HIV prevention; address situations that might lead to unwanted or unprotected intercourse and how to avoid these and how to get out of them; focus on knowledge, values, norms, attitudes and skills; employ participatory teaching methods; provide scientifically accurate information about the risk of unprotected sexual intercourse and the effectiveness of different methods of protection; address perceptions of risk; address personal values and norms; address peer norms; and address skills and self-efficacy (UNESCO, 2009b).
+These curriculum-based, adult-led efforts that follow specific guidelines have also been referred to as Kirby characteristics (Pettifor et al., 2013: S158) based on the comprehensive work of Doug Kirby, one of the worlds leading experts in the subject.
+In addition to the above characteristics, discussion of gender norms that can put both male and female adolescents at risk is also critical to successful efforts (Haberland, 2015; Pulerwitz et al., 2006; Barker et al., 2010b; Peacock, 2009).

-If school-based sexuality education is to have maximum impact, however, it must be taught by trained teachers (UNESCO, 2009a).
-In Brazil, more than 60% of schools provide HIV/AIDS prevention activities, with 43% of these schools having trained teachers and 18% of the high schools with HIV/AIDS prevention activities also distributing condoms.
+If school-based sexuality education is to have maximum impact, it must be taught by trained teachers (Todesco and Gay, forthcoming 2016).
+In Brazil, more than 60% of schools provide HIV prevention activities, with 43% of these schools having trained teachers and 18% of the high schools with HIV prevention activities also distributing condoms.
 While not necessarily directly attributable to teachers alone, Brazil has had success in increasing condom use, with a 2008 study showing 81% of adolescents in some schools using condoms during sexual intercourse (Bretas et al., 2008).

 Young people also want sexuality education programs to address issues of importance to them.
-A review of research conducted in 13 African countries presenting child and adolescent (719 years old) perspectives on HIV prevention, together with programmatic work by Save the Children Sweden and the Swedish Association for Sexuality Education, found that sexuality education as taught in schools fails to address issues of concern, such as love, relationships, and how to negotiate safe sex, as well as the need for easier access to confidential health services (Thomsen, 2007).
-Education can be eye opening for young people.
+A review of research conducted in 13 African countries presenting child and adolescent (7 to 19 years old) perspectives on HIV prevention, together with programmatic work by Save the Children Sweden and the Swedish Association for Sexuality Education, found that sexuality education as taught in schools fails to address issues of concern, such as love, relationships, and how to negotiate safe sex, as well as the need for easier access to confidential health services (Thomsen, 2007).
+Information can be powerful for young people.
 A study in Kenya found that providing adolescent girls with information on the relative risk of HIV infection with older partners led to a 28% reduction in unprotected sex.
 Only 29% of girls and 25% of boys knew that older men were more likely to be HIV-positive than adolescent boys (Dupas, 2011).

 Effective Sex and HIV Education Programs Are Cost-Effective and Should Be Scaled Up

 Youth need to be reached with sex and HIV education in a variety of venuesin school, out of school, at workin both rural and urban areas.
-Continued efforts are needed to improve quality of the content, teaching and facilitation methods of sex and HIV/AIDS education and information, along with policies that support access to effective sex and HIV/AIDS education programs for young people.
+Studies have also explored the use of internet platforms for HIV prevention education that could be more widely utilized (Villegas et al., 2014).
+Continued efforts are needed to improve quality of the content, teaching and facilitation methods of sex and HIV education and information, along with policies that support access to effective sex and HIV education programs for young people.
 Some countries have scaled up sexuality education.
 But more countries need policies concerning adolescents, with increased clarity for different age groups within adolescence (Bruce et al., 2011).
 In addition, programs are needed which address the structural factors that affect young peoples vulnerability and risks, such as gender norms and violence against women.
 [See also Strengthening the Enabling Environment]

-Ultimately, enabling young people to delay their first sexual experience, to negotiate condom use when they do have sex, to be able to say no when sex is unwanted, and to reduce the number of concurrent sexual partners are critically important in protecting young women from acquiring HIV.
-Finding new and promising ways to get accurate information to more adolescentsparticularly adolescents who are not in schoolis also important and youth-friendly technologies such as text messaging and other communication strategies should be further explored.
+Ultimately, enabling young people to delay their first sexual experience, to negotiate condom use when they do have sex, to be able to refuse sex, and to reduce the number of concurrent sexual partners are critically important in protecting young women from acquiring HIV.
+Finding new and promising ways to get accurate information to more adolescentsparticularly adolescents who are not in schoolis also important, and youth-friendly technologies such as text messaging and other communication strategies should be further explored.